 Buying a hamper as a gift is always more special when you can select the individual items you’d like to add to it.
 Whether you’re selling face and body products, wines and candles, decadent chocolate, corporate gifts, or gourmet products, you can create a personal gift experience by letting customers mix and match their own selection of items.

-There are, of course, a number of different ways you can offer WooCommerce mix and match products through your online store.
+Learning how to add products in WooCommerce opens up several avenues for offering WooCommerce mix and match products on your online store.
 Some companies, for instance, sell custom meat or vegetable boxes to customers on a subscription basis.
+With WooCommerce, you can easily offer this option on your online store, in addition to selling custom meat or vegetable boxes on a subscription basis and other mix and match products examples.
 Keep reading to learn how to do this and more.

 How do customers mix and match products in WooCommerce?

-Create a WooCommerce mix and match products order form to let customers build their own customized product boxes.
+Create WooCommerce mix and match products order forms to let customers build their own customized product boxes.
 It will look something like this:

-This is how the mix and match products system works:
+This is how the WooCommerce mix and match products system works:

 - You have a page on your online store where you list all of the products (and variations or other options) that customers can choose from Generally, the products are divided into several categories, each listed separately on the mix and match page.
 The categories should be based on how the customer would actually put together their mix and match product box.